chanzuckerberg/edu-design-system/docs/PUBLISHING.md

 8. Pull down the most up-to-date version of main: `git checkout main && git pull && yarn install && yarn build`
 9. Publish the package: `npm publish`
+10. Create a [new release](https://github.com/chanzuckerberg/edu-design-system/releases) based on the newly-created tag.

+To prepare the message:

+* Include the package name before the version number in the release name field (e.g., "@chanzuckerberg/eds@X.Y.Z")
+* Use the same text used for the pull request description above (from CHANGELOG.md).
+* Include any additional notes from the [System Designers](https://github.com/orgs/chanzuckerberg/teams/edu-systems-designers).
-10. Create a [new release](https://github.com/chanzuckerberg/edu-design-system/releases) based on the new tag.
-Use the same text used for the pull request description above (from CHANGELOG.md).
-Also include the link for the built storybook in the description.
-This will automatically post to [relevant slack channels](https://slack.github.com/). **When doing a major version release, don't forget to include notes on each breaking change**.
-Also, enable the discussion feature to handle any question-answering should questions arise.
+* Include the link for the built storybook in the description.

+The latter will automatically post to [relevant slack channels](https://slack.github.com/). **When doing a major version release, don't forget to include notes on each breaking change**.
-When naming the release, include the package name before the version number in the release name field (e.g., "@chanzuckerberg/eds vX.X.X")

 #### Finishing the release

 11. Lastly, run the following to "back merge" release changes to `next`:
     - `git checkout main && git pull origin main && git checkout next && git merge main && git push`

-Once complete, you can update the package in the main apps that use it (for major versions):

-- [edu-stack](https://github.com/chanzuckerberg/edu-stack) - in the package.json
-- [edu-stack-service](https://github.com/chanzuckerberg/edu-stack-service) - in the package.json

-Take note of the details here, which will also be mentioned in that month's newsletter, and updates to ZeroHeight (What's New).

 #### Alpha release